-Most sexually transmitted diseases (STDs) are passed through genital fluids or sexual contact.
-But a few can spread through kissing or other contact with oral fluids or sores.
+Most sexually transmitted diseases (STDs) transmit through genital fluids or sexual contact.
+However, a few STDs can spread through kissing or other contact with oral fluids or sores.

 Below, we look into which STDs are transmissible by kissing, which are not, and other diseases that can spread in this way.

 Many STDs either cause no signs or symptoms or they cause symptoms so mild that they are easy to overlook.
 Still, it is important to treat the underlying infection.

 Since not all of these health issues cause obvious problems, sexually transmitted infections (STIs) may be a more accurate term than STDs, the American Sexual Health Association note.